ahanadasg/Breast-Cancer-Prediction/README.md

 •	Recall: Measures the model's capability to correctly capture positive instances among all actual positives.
 A recall of approximately 0.9577 means that the SVM classifier is able to correctly identify about 95.77% of the actual malignant cases in the dataset.
 •	F1-score: Balances precision and recall, making it a good metric when classes are imbalanced.
 An F1-score of approximately 0.9645 suggests that the SVM classifier achieves a good balance between precision and recall, ensuring that it performs well on both correctly identifying positive instances and avoiding false positives.

+## Conclusion

+This project demonstrates the potential of machine learning techniques in aiding medical professionals by providing an additional tool for accurate prediction.
+However, further validation and testing are necessary before deploying such models in clinical settings.